transientskp/tkp/documentation/getstart/sites.rst

 Generally, the ``passphrase`` entry will be blank.

-If you wish, you can also customize the other fields in ``pipeline.cfg``: see the :ref:`configuration` section for details.
+If you wish, you can also customize the other fields in ``pipeline.cfg``: see the :ref:`config-overview` section for details.
 Generally, the defaults are fine.

 Create and configure a job